 For storage or backpacking the ATX folds even shorter yet to only 20" in length due to the rotating/folding coil design.
 The ATX coils are rather unique in that they are integrated with the lower rod with the wires running through the rod and a rear mounted hinge on the coil.
 This allows the coil to fold back completely over the rod and/or detector body.
 The rod/coil assembly can be rotated 90 degrees for hunting walls and to enable a more compact stowed configuration.

-All the ATX functions are accessed though a top mounted control panel with rubber topped touch pad buttons and LED indicators.
+All the ATX functions are accessed through a top mounted control panel with rubber topped touchpad buttons and LED indicators.
 A shift button allows each button to have at least two functions allowing for a full feature set in a simplified layout.

-The Garrett ATX comes standard with a 12" x 10" DD search coil.
-Optional 8" round and 20" x 15" mono coils with integrated lower rods are also available.
+The Garrett ATX comes standard with a 10" x 12" DD search coil.
+Optional 8" round and 15" x 20" mono coils with integrated lower rods are also available.
+New for 2017 are 11" x 13" enclosed coil options in both mono and DD designs.

 The ATX does have a built in waterproof speaker and so does not require headphones.
 It does come with land headphones that use a waterproof connector, the same connector that Garrett uses on the Infinium and AT Pro/AT Gold models.
 The same waterproof headphones available for those models work on the ATX and are required if it is desired to put the headphones underwater.
 The included headphones have a waterproof cable that can be submerged but the headphones themselves must be kept dry.
 A short adapter dongle is also available to convert the ATX waterproof headphone connector to the standard 1/4" female receptacle so standard metal detector headphones may be used.